Yaogu: History

-According to the "Shanhaijing", the drum is the product of the Yellow Emperor and Chi You battle, and later developed into an indispensable equipment to boost morale and deter enemies.
+According to the "Shanhaijing", the drum is the product of the Yellow Emperor and Chi You battle, and later developed into indispensable equipment to boost morale and deter enemies.
 For the convenience of carrying, people imitate the shape of the drum, made to tie the waist of the snare drum.

 As early as the Qin and Han dynasties, the drums were regarded as indispensable equipment by the garrison generals as well as the swords, guns and bows and arrows.
 In case of enemy raids, they would beat the drums to send a message; when two armies fought against each other, they would beat the drums to cheer them on; and when they won a battle, the soldiers would beat the drums to celebrate.
-By the Song Dynasty, the Yangge and Yaogu were very prosperous and developed into a folk entertainment activity.
+By the Song dynasty, the Yangge and Yaogu were very prosperous and developed into a folk entertainment activity.

 As time passed, the drums gradually developed from military use into a folkloric dance for local people to pray to the gods, wish for a good harvest, and celebrate the Spring Festival, thus making the drums more popular, but the style and performance of drumming continued to retain the vigorous and heroic posture of certain Qin and Han generals.

-In 1942, after the publication of Chairman Mao Zedong's "Speech at the Yan'an Literary and Art Symposium", a new Yangge movement emerged in Yan'an and the Shaanxi-Gan'ning border area.
+In 1942, after the publication of Chairman Mao Zedong's "Speech at the Yan'an Literary and Art Symposium", a new Yangge movement emerged in Yan'an and the Shaan-Gan-Ning border area.
 The development of revolutionary literature and art injected life into the ancient art form of Yaogu.
 At that time, the literary workers of Lu Yi transformed the costumes of Yaogu, ending the ancient warrior style and making profound changes in the performance form and artistry of Yaogu.
 The "white sheep belly handkerchief and red belt" became the costume feature of the drum performers, and has been used until now.

 In recent years, it has been performed at the opening ceremony of the 11th Asian Games, the Hong Kong Handover Celebration and other large-scale events, and has also been performed in Japan.
 The drum performance can be performed by several people or thousands of people, and its majestic momentum and exquisite expression are intoxicating, and it is known as the "World's First Drum".